-The 40-Year-Old Virgin helped launch Steve Carell into comedy stardom, reintroduced audiences to Paul Rudd and Seth Rogen, (briefly) introduced Mindy Kaling to the big screen, featured one of Jonah Hill’s first movie roles, and began the Judd Apatow Comedy Filmmaking Empire.
-On its 10th anniversary, here are some facts that will make you cooler than David Caruso in Jade.
+The 40-Year-Old Virgin helped launch Steve Carell into comedy stardom, reintroduced audiences to Paul Rudd and Seth Rogen, featured one of Jonah Hill’s first movie roles, and began the Judd Apatow Comedy Filmmaking Empire.
+Here are some facts that will make you cooler than David Caruso in Jade.

 The sketch was about a man who, in trying to keep up in a poker game conversation about sexual experiences, proves to be completely clueless about the subject.
-After working together on Anchorman, Apatow asked Carell if he had any movie ideas; Carell pitched him the concept and the two co-wrote the film together.
+After working together on Anchorman, Judd Apatow asked Carell if he had any movie ideas; Carell pitched him the concept for The 40-Year-Old Virgin and the two wrote the film together.

 They read that older virgins were typically normal people who, according to Carell, "at some point just gave up on the whole notion; it was more difficult to keep attempting than to give up."

 3. Steve Carell was 43 years old and a father of two when The 40-Year-Old Virgin was released.